meirisoda/school_fall2023/NTRN201/Exam 2_Final/Exam2_Final Study Guide.md

 28. What can be used instead of BMI to determine body fatness?
 	1. body fat percentage
 29. How does body fat distribution indicate health risk?
-	1. when you
+	1. when your body fat is distributed mostly around your belly, then it is seen as negative
 30. What the principles of a sound weight loss plan?
+	1. must be sus
 31. How is weight loss success defined?
-3
 32. What are the characteristics of an appropriate weight-loss program?
 33. What are the classifications of vitamins?
 34. What are the differences between fat-soluble and water-soluble vitamins?